NicolasBernaerts/tasmota/korad/README.md

 To use it, your need to add one specific ESP8266 extension card connected to the internal serial port of the power supply.

+Here is the adapter board diagram and board design based on a **Wemos mini D1 Pro**.

+Once you've flashed the specific Tasmota firmware, you should get the following control panel accessible thru Tasmota.

 ![Control page](https://raw.githubusercontent.com/NicolasBernaerts/tasmota/master/korad/screen/korad-tasmota-control.png)